|

 To explore this property, investigate the diagram at right.

 Place a light at the focus.
-This ability of parabolas to generate straight, focused beams of light makes them valuable in applications as varied as laser surgery and the Hollywood beams of light!
-This same geometric property also allows parabolas to act as collectors:
+This ability of parabolas to generate straight, focused beams of light makes them valuable in applications as varied as laser surgery and the Hollywood beams of light! |

 |